RouninMedia/comments-for-json/README.md

 The default `comment`-marker is `##` but may be customised to be *any* character-string of *any* length.

-# Example of JSON with symbol-prefixed Comments:
+# Example of JSON with character-prefixed Comments:

 ```json
 [